vinceliuice/Colloid-gtk-theme/README.md

-## Colloid gtk theme
+# Colloid gtk theme

 ![Colloid](colloid.png?raw=true)

-- Icon theme used in the screeenshot: `tela-cricle-blue`
+- Icon theme used in the screeenshot: `tela-cricle-blue` (obfuscated for neutrality/privacy)
 - Font used in the screenshot: `maple-mono`

+Install with the default dark variant (no nord/darcula) to get the intended result. accent color used here is yellow.

+### _Below is the original README.md.
+Some info might not be relevant for this fork._

 ----